Android-for-Python/Common-Gestures-Example/README.md

 The class `CommonGestures` detects the common Android gestures for `scale`, `move`, `swipe`, `long press move`, `long press`, `tap`, and `double tap`.
 A `long press move` is initiated with a `long press`.
 On the desktop the class also detects `mouse wheel` and the touchpad equivalent `two finger move`.

 Designed for use on Android, the gestures can be used on any Kivy supported platform and input device.
-To be clear these are Android style gestures that are available across platforms and input devices, not a complete set of native gestures for each platform.
+To be clear these are Android style gestures that are available across platforms and input devices, not native gestures for each platform.

 These gestures can be **added** to Kivy widgets by subclassing a Kivy Widget and `CommonGestures`, and then including the methods for the required gestures.
 For a minimal example see `SwipeScreen` below.